1600hp/1600hp.github.io/updates/_posts/2017-7-16-Why-I-Left-Yu-Gi-Oh.markdown

 I wish them the best of luck.
 I'm not that kind of player.

-I'm doing one last thing before uninstalling YGOpro.
-I'm making a video as a memorium to my Yu-Gi-Oh career.
+The last thing I'll do before uninstalling YGOpro is make a video as a summary of my Yu-Gi-Oh career.
 It's been fun.
 I want to remember it.
-You can find that video here.
+You can find that video <a href="https://youtu.be/eUr06R007Nw" target="_blank">here</a>.